ircdocs/modern-irc/index.md

 They exist mainly on historical servers, and are rarely implemented, because of resource usage they incur.

 * Servers MAY allow more than one target nick.
-  They can advertise the maximum the number of target users per `WHOIS` command via the [`TARGMAX` parameter of `RPL_ISUPPORT`](#targmax-parameter), and silently drop targets if the number of targets exceeds the limit.
+  They can advertise the maximum the number of target users per `WHOIS` command via the {% isupport TARGMAX %} `RPL_ISUPPORT` parameter, and silently drop targets if the number of targets exceeds the limit.

 * Servers MAY allow wildcards in `<nick>`.
 Servers who do SHOULD reply with information about all matching nicks.
 They may restrict what information is available in this case, to limit resource usage.